Meet The Team

 Administrator and Clinical Director

 Christine Minch, MSN, RN-BC, CHPN, CHPCA, FNP-BC is one of the founders of Americare Hospice and is currently the Administrator and Clinical Director.
-As a board-certified Family Nurse Practitioner, she carries a Master of Science Degree in Nursing, certification as a Hospice and Palliative Care Nurse and Administrator, and a certification in Home Care Coding Specialty – Diagnosis.
+As a board-certified Family Nurse Practitioner, she carries a Master of Science Degree in Nursing and certification as a Hospice and Palliative Care Nurse and Administrator.
 As a member of the National Catholic Bioethics Center, she has completed their Health Care Ethics Certification Program.
 She is also a member of the Arizona Nurses Association, Hospice and Palliative Nurses Association, and Sigma Theta Tau International Honor Society of Nursing.
 Christine graduated from Arizona State University and has been in the field of nursing for 14 years, beginning her career in the intensive care unit and eventually finding her passion in hospice.
 She enjoys her part time NP work at a local internal medicine practice.